Bang on a Can Summer Music Festival at MASS MoCA

-The Bang on a Can Summer Music Festival at MASS MoCA is made possible in part with public funds from National Endowment for the Arts and the Massachusetts Cultural Council, and from generous support from the ASCAP Foundation Irving Caesar Fund, CECArtslink, The Alice M. Ditson Fund of Columbia University Alex Rigopulos and Sachi Sato, New Spectrum Foundation, and Williamson Foundation for Music.
+The Bang on a Can Summer Music Festival at MASS MoCA is made possible with public funds from the National Endowment for the Arts, and with support from the Amphion Foundation, ASCAP Foundation Irving Caesar Fund, Valerie Dillon and Daniel Lewis, Alice M. Ditson Fund of Columbia University, Robert Black Foundation Bass Scholarship, Herb Leventer, Henry S. McNeil Jr., Elizabeth and Justus Schlichting, Art Music Denmark and the Danish Arts Foundation, and Williamson Foundation for Music.

-Special thanks go out to Drury High School, Conte Middle School, Williams College, Massachusetts College of Liberal Arts, and the Robert Black Bass Scholarship.
+Special thanks go out to Drury High School, Conte Middle School, Williams College, and Massachusetts College of Liberal Arts.

 Concert pianos provided courtesy of Falcetti Pianos, offering new and used pianos, rentals, and service.
 Locations in Springfield and Natick, MA.

 Additional support is provided by Hotel Downstreet.

 If you have more questions about the festival, please contact the festival manager Philippa Thompson: philippa at bangonacan.org

 Photo credits: photo of Julian Otis (voice) and Kirsten Lees-Warfield (trombone), photo of large ensemble conducted by Brad Lubman, and photo of Ghanaian drumming with Nani Agbeli by Kaelan Burkett/MASS MoCA.
 All other photos courtesy of MASS MoCA.

 “What is the Summer Festival” video by Souki Mehdaoui.